hanabi/hanabi.github.io/other-conventions/BGA.md

 * *Double Discarding* is when two players discard the same thing in a row (say, a red 4) and it causes a perfect score to be lost.
 * On BGA, top players will often perform *Hard Double Discard Avoidance* in 2-player games.
 * In this context, "hard avoidance" means that a player will avoid *Double Discarding* at all costs.
-If he is in danger of *Double Discarding*, then he will give any clue at all to avoid it, even if it is a complete waste of a clue.
+If they are in danger of *Double Discarding*, then they will give any clue at all to avoid it, even if it is a complete waste of a clue.
 * On BGA, in 3+ player games, players don't generally do *Hard Double Discard Avoidance*.
 Instead, they use two other strategies to avoid *Double Discards* from occurring.
   * Firstly, players are generally allowed to "early save" the card by cluing it directly.
   * Secondly, players can indirectly solve the problem by planning a line where it sets up one of the players to give an obvious clue.